radian-software/prescient.el/README.md

   matching, regexp matching, fuzzy matching, or any combination of those.
 See the docstring for full details.

-* `ivy-prescient-sort-commands`: Some [Counsel] commands, like `counsel-find-library`, intentionally disable sorting for their candidates.
-You can override this preference and re-enable sorting by adding such commands here.
-(To check if a command disables sorting, inspect its source code and see if it calls `ivy-read` with a nil value for the `:sort` keyword argument.
-If `:sort` is not configured in `ivy-read`, then it also means sorting is disabled.)
+* `ivy-prescient-sort-commands`: By default, all commands have their candidates sorted.
+You can override this behavior by customizing `ivy-prescient-sort-commands`.
+See the docstring.

 * `ivy-prescient-retain-classic-highlighting`: By default, the highlighting behavior of `ivy-prescient.el` is slightly different